 More than a year ago, I helped organize several scientists and women’s health experts to testify before the President’s Council of Advisors on Science and Technology.
 One by one, they went before the panel to explain their dismay at the Obama administration’s politicization of science, urging the president’s advisors to weigh in with White House leaders.

 If PCAST said anything, it must have fallen on deaf ears.

 The advisory group is meeting again this Friday.
 I had enough faith that the administration would do the right thing that I didn’t encourage anyone to testify this time around.
 I thought that this time we were going to kick the football right through the goalposts.

-Tags: Scientific Integrity, HHS, prescription drugs, Plan B, political interference in science, White House, President Obama, emergency contraception, President's Council of Advisors on Science and technology, PCAST
+Tags: emergency contraception, HHS, Obama administration scientific integrity issues, PCAST, Plan B, political interference in science, prescription drugs, President Obama, President's Council of Advisors on Science and technology, Scientific Integrity, White House